rbowsley/lamplighthelp/source/10-1-3_Comms_-_Adding_Email_Details.markdown

-# 10.1.3    {{Comm}}s - Adding Email Details
+# 10.1.3 {{Comm}}s: Adding Email Details

-> Filling out the email details tab
+> The 'Email details' tab is where you can enter the subject line, choose a 'reply to' address and decide whether to send to individuals, cc, or bcc

 If you are sending emails, you will need to complete the email details tab.

+**Subject Line**

+- Enter the subject line for your email.

+**From**

-Email systems often require the reply-to address to match the sender address, and may not send the email at all if they don't.
-If you are not sure about this you'll need to check with your system administrator or email provider.
+- This is the address that return emails will be sent to.
+Your email provider may require this address to match the sender address, so the email might fail to go out if they don't.
+If you are not sure about this, check with your system administrator or email provider.

-Emails are sent through your own email system and will appear in your outbox.
-Replies will be sent to your own email.

-You can give the email a subject title in the text box.

-You can also choose how to send out your email.
+**How Do You Want to Send the Emails?

+You can choose if each recipient receives an individual email, or whether it is one email that is copied to recipients.

-1. A separate personalised email.
-This will send an email in which you can mail merge the names of the recipients and other identifying information into the email.
-We strongly recommend you only use this for emails with a smaller number of participants, or without attachments.
+- A separate personalised email.
+This will send an email in which you can mailmerge the names of the recipients and other identifying information into the email.
+We strongly recommend you only use this for emails with a smaller number of recipients, or without attachments.

-2. A single email copied (cc) to all recipients.
+- A single email copied (cc) to all recipients.
 This will send the same email to everyone.
-Using the C.C.
-(Carbon copy) option means that all the recipients will see the email addresses of the other recipients.
-This is often not appropriate for mailings outside of your immediate organisation.
-You can still mail-merge information that will go to everyone.
+Using the cc (carbon copy) option means that all the recipients will see the email addresses of the other recipients.
+This is often not appropriate for mailings to people outside your immediate organisation.
+You can still mail-merge, but only information that is common to all.

-3. A single email blind copied (bcc) to all recipients.
-This is the option to use if you do not wish email recipients to see who else has received the email, and their email address.
-This is standard practice for mailings and email to groups of people who will not have this information already.
+- A single email blind copied (bcc) to all recipients.
+This is the option to use if you do not wish email recipients to see who else has received the email or their email address.
+This is standard practice for emailing groups.

-If you are sending to a large number of recipients, and particularly if there are attachments, we strongly recommend that you send a single email, especially if your email provider has limits on the number of emails sent out daily.
+**If you are sending to a large number of recipients, and particularly if there are attachments, we strongly recommend that you send a single email, especially if your email provider has limits on the number of emails sent out daily.**

 ###### core module